 During periods of increased heating, electric attic fans work harder to keep the attic cool.
 Consequently, they consume more energy.
 But since solar-powered attic fans are powered by solar energy, sunny periods do not really affect their capacity.

-Compared to a solar attic fan, electric attic fans are pretty cheap to buy.
+Compared to a solar powered attic fan, electric attic fans are pretty cheap to buy.
 However, you have to get a professional installer to help you fix an electric attic fan.

 Solar attic fans, on the other hand, are pretty expensive to buy.
-But unlike electric attic fans, you do not need an electrician for installation.
+But unlike electric fans, you do not need an electrician for installation.
 So, you might get some savings on the total cost of installation.

-Furthermore, the warranty on electric attic fans is relatively short (typically 1 year).
+Furthermore, the warranty on electric fans is relatively short (typically 1 year).
 The fans usually do not last as long as solar attic fans.
 On the other hand, solar attic fans sometimes have a warranty period of up to 25 years, and they last that long when maintained properly.

-The pros and cons of getting a solar attic fan to apply differently to individual properties.
+The pros and cons of getting a solar attic fan apply differently to individual properties.
 This is why it is necessary to review them personally before making a choice.
 Nonetheless, you can get some professional insight to assist in making an informed decision.
 While you weigh the pros and cons, ensure you consider all the factors that apply to you: your interior, your attic, your exterior, the position of the sun, and your region.